Let’s Face It — The Current Blockchain Landscape Simply Isn’t Friendly Enough For Developers.

 Three Main Advantages of Building on Constellation

-Instead of forcing you to learn an entirely new program like Solidity, we want blockchain to come to application developers, as opposed to getting application developers to port over to blockchain.
+Instead of forcing you to learn an entirely new program like Solidity, we want blockchain to come to application developers.
 We recognize that there are existing standards in the developer space, so we’re creating this system in a way that developers would expect to use it.

 Virtually any other protocol or coin out there requires an entirely new set of coding and developer skills in order to build upon it.
 We’ve had enough of this coding catastrophe.
 Constellation is giving developers the flexibility to essentially copy and paste existing code for their new blockchain applications utilizing our protocol.
 In addition, when you develop with us, you’re not just getting an ERC-20 token — you’re getting your own blockchain.
 We’re setting out to be the tool for building you’re own blockchain that will be interoperable within a greater ecosystem.